Caring for Elderly Parents

 "A good son or daughter would never say no."

 These expectations can create enormous pressure.
 No matter how much they do, it rarely feels like enough.
+Family expectations, cultural values, and long-standing family roles often influence these beliefs.

 When Responsibility Becomes Too Heavy